mazzolenifsimone/goal-based-investing/README.md

 # Goal-Based Investing optimizer - Demo

-Goal-Based Investing optimizer is a project aimed to create a tool to manage investings under a  **Goal-Based Investing** paradigm.<br>
+Goal-Based Investing optimizer is a tool aimed at managing investings under a **Goal-Based Investing** paradigm.<br>

 The product simulation start with a definition of a user investment plan: user risk attitude, investment assets incoming and financial goals to afford in the next years.